-Ayman Ismail is the Abdul Latif Jameel Endowed Chair of Entrepreneurship and assistant professor at The American University in Cairo School of Business and the founding director of the AUC Venture Lab, which was recognized as a high impact university business incubator in Africa (2014) and MENA (2015) by UBI Global.
+Ayman Ismail is the Abdul Latif Jameel Endowed Chair of Entrepreneurship and associate professor at The American University in Cairo School of Business and the founding director of the AUC Venture Lab, which was recognized as a high impact university business incubator in Africa (2014) and MENA (2015) by UBI Global.

 His areas of research and expertise focuses on entrepreneurship and venture capital in emerging markets; economic development in the Middle East; industrial strategy; innovation and technology policy; and political economy of development.
 He is currently leading a research team to conduct the Global Entrepreneurship Monitor (GEM) study on Egypt.
 GEM is the largest global study of entrepreneurship conducted annually to assess the entrepreneurial activity, aspirations and attitudes of individuals across more than 100 countries.
 He is currently working on designing a number of entrepreneurship education programs in the region, and has introduced the first Arabic Massive Open Online Course (MOOC) on entrepreneurship in the Arab region.
 He is also active in executive education in several corporate and open enrollment programs targeting senior executives.
 Ismail was awarded the Excellence in Teaching Award (2015) and the Excellence in Service Award (2013) by AUC's School of Business.

 Ismail is a former research fellow at the Belfer Center for Science and International Affairs at Harvard Kennedy School of Government.
 He received his PhD in international economic development from the Massachusetts Institute of Technology (MIT), where his research focused on entrepreneurial finance in the MENA region.
 He also holds a bachelor degree in engineering and an MBA from The American University in Cairo, and a master degree in city planning and geographic information systems from MIT.